MicrosoftDocs/power-platform/power-platform/admin/wp-data-loss-prevention.md

 ### Default data group for new connectors
 One data group must be designated as the default group to auto classify any new connectors added to Power Platform after your policy has been created.
 Initially, the **Non-Business** group is the default group for new connectors and all services.
 An administrator can change the default data group to the **Business** data group.
 See [Change the default data group](prevent-data-loss.md#change-the-default-data-group).

+Any new services that are added to Power Apps will be placed in the designated default group.
+For this reason, we recommend you keep **Non-Business** as the default group and manually add services into the **Business** or **Blocked** group after your organization has evaluated the impact of allowing business data to be shared with the new service.

 > [!NOTE]
-> Any new services that are added to Power Apps will be placed in the designated default group.
-For this reason, we recommend you keep **Non-Business** as the default group and manually add services into the **Business** or **Blocked** group after your organization has evaluated the impact of allowing business data to be shared with the new service.
+> Microsoft owned Standard connectors are exempt from being marked as **Blocked** and can only be classified as **Business** or **Non-Business**.
+If Microsoft adds any new connectors that are not blockable and if the DLP policy’s default group setting is **Blocked**, then these connectors will be automatically marked as **Non-Business** instead of **Blocked**.

 ## Policy scope
-Data policies can be created at both tenant level as well as environment level.
-While tenant admins have the permissions to create tenant level policies, environment admins have the permissions to create environment level policies.
+Data policies can be created at both the tenant and environment level.
+While tenant admins have the permissions to create tenant-level policies, environment admins have the permissions to create environment-level policies.

 ### Tenant-level policies
 Tenant admins can define three different types of scopes for tenant level data policies.